 Marine Surveyors – Ft Pierce | Stuart | Palm City | Jupiter | Palm Beach Florida

-Hamilton & Hamilton Marine Surveyors is a father, son team operating independently and unbiased, members of the Association Of Certified Marine Surveyors (ACMS®) & ABYC, providing Boat Survey and Inspection Services to most of Southeastern Florida from Sebastian to Miami, FL.
+Hamilton & Hamilton Marine Surveyors is a father and son team operating independently and unbiased, providing Boat Survey and Inspection Services to most of Southeastern Florida from Sebastian to Miami, FL.
 Our scope of operation covers the areas of Vero Beach, Ft.
 Pierce, Port St. Lucie, Jensen Beach, Stuart, Jupiter, Palm Beach Gardens, Palm Beach, Boca Raton, Ft.
 Lauderdale & Miami Beach.

 We are knowledgeable in both power and sail, including Trawlers, Sport Fish, Sailboats, Catamarans, Center Consoles & Express Cruisers.
 Our experience includes Outboard, Inboard and Diesel Engines; with special interests in various hull construction materials and building techniques, using Fiberglass and Composites.